Frequently Asked Questions

 Are SWAROVSKI CREATED DIAMONDS certified?

 Yes.
 SWAROVSKI CREATED DIAMONDS weighing 0.50 carat and above are certified and accompanied by a report from an independent gemological institute.
-All SWAROVSKI CREATED DIAMONDS are screened in-house by certified gemologists and, because every one of our synthetic diamonds is unique, they are all evaluated by the industry standard of the 4Cs: clarity, color, cut, and carat weight ensuring exceptional quality.
+All SWAROVSKI CREATED DIAMONDS are screened in-house by certified gemologists and, because every one of our laboratory-created diamonds is unique, they are all evaluated by the industry standard of the 4Cs: clarity, color, cut, and carat weight ensuring exceptional quality.

-Are SWAROVSKI CREATED DIAMONDS a conscientious choice?
+Are SWAROVSKI CREATED DIAMONDS a CONSCIOUS choice?

 Every SWAROVSKI CREATED DIAMOND, larger than 0.25 carat is marked with a microscopic laser engraving guaranteeing it as a Swarovski stone of outstanding perfection.
-This mark is visible only under strong magnification and identifies the synthetic diamond as a first-class authentic SWAROVSKI CREATED DIAMOND of extraordinary beauty.
+This mark is visible only under strong magnification and identifies the created diamond as a first-class authentic SWAROVSKI CREATED DIAMOND of extraordinary beauty.

 Why does Swarovski offer laboratory-grown diamonds?

 Yes, they are – and it works in your favor.
-In general, laboratory-grown diamonds are less expensive and therefore more affordable than natural diamonds.
+In general, laboratory-grown diamonds are less expensive and therefore more affordable than mined diamonds.
 In direct comparison you typically obtain a larger and/or higher quality stone for your budget with SWAROVSKI CREATED DIAMONDS.
 The exact price difference of course, depends on the quality and size of the stone you choose.

 Are SWAROVSKI CREATED DIAMONDS better value for money?

-A SWAROVSKI CREATED DIAMOND, indistinguishable from a natural diamond of the same carat weight with the same characteristics and quality, typically has a lower price than a natural diamond of more rarity, making them better value for money.
+A SWAROVSKI CREATED DIAMOND, indistinguishable from a natural mined diamond of the same carat weight with the same characteristics and quality, typically has a lower price than a natural mined diamond of more rarity, making them better value for money.

-Developed in the 1950s, the methods to create laboratory-grown diamonds took years to perfect, with the growing of monocrystalline diamonds in gem quality incurring prohibitive costs and making them much higher in price than natural diamonds.
+Developed in the 1950s, the methods to create laboratory-grown diamonds took years to perfect, with the growing of monocrystalline diamonds in gem quality incurring prohibitive costs and making them much higher in price than mined diamonds.
 It is only in the last 10 years that the technology has advanced enough to grow diamonds of high color grade, with excellent clarity at a more reasonable price.

 What is the price for Swarovski Created Diamonds?